Apollo-Level2-Web-Dev/batch-3-assignment-04/README.md

 ## 📝 **Instructions:**

-- **Follow Assignment Requirements**: Ensure that your project meets all the specified requirements and features outlined in the assignment description ✅.
+- **Follow Assignment Requirements**: Ensure that your project meets all the specified requirements and features outlined in the assignment description ✅. **You can use any coding pattern in the backend.**
 - **Plagiarism Not Allowed**: Your submission must be your own work.
 Plagiarism will result in a score of 0 🚫.
 - **Meaningful Variable Names**: Use clear and descriptive variable names to improve code readability 📝.
 - **Code Commenting**: Add comments to explain the purpose of your code sections and important logic.
 This will help others (and yourself) understand your code better 💬.
 - **User Experience and Interface**: Prioritize a better user experience (UX) and user interface (UI).
-Make your application intuitive, easy to use, and visually appealing 🌟.
+Make your application intuitive, easy to use, and visually appealing 🌟. **The UI/UX section is worth 7 marks.**
 - **Consistent Code Style**: Maintain a consistent coding style throughout the project.
 Follow best practices and coding standards for the technologies you are using 📏.
 - **Error Handling**: Implement proper error handling for both frontend and backend to ensure a smooth user experience 🚀.
 - **Responsive Design**: Ensure that your application is responsive and works well on different screen sizes and devices 📱💻.